 Using local knowledge

 Where you live is unique; there really is no place like your home.
-Western Exterminator specialists have the on-ground termite control experience and in-depth local expertise and understand the climate and pest pressures of your area.
-Backed by science and innovation, as well as the latest innovation and technology, they bring with them global expertise to your local neighborhood.
+Western Exterminator specialists have on-ground termite control experience and in-depth local expertise, backed by science and industry-leading innovation.
+They understand the climate and pest pressures of your area, making Western Exterminator your best defense against termites.

 Scheduled inspections take an average of 1 to 1.5 hours to complete, depending on the size and intricacy of your property.
-Here is what you can expect to take place during a scheduled termite inspection:
+Here is what you can expect during a termite inspection:

-Pre-inspection - Before your termite inspection, one of our licensed inspectors will discuss your concerns and any particular needs you may have.
-The inspector will give you a thorough description of what will the inspection involves.
-In order to facilitate this inspection process, please clear up any clutter and remove items stored against the perimeter of the premises.
-The inspector will require access to all walls in your property.
+Before your termite inspection, one of our licensed inspectors will discuss your concerns and any particular needs you may have.
+The inspector will then give you a thorough description of what the inspection will involve.
+In order to facilitate this inspection process, please eliminate any clutter and remove items stored against the perimeter of the premises.
+The inspector will require access to all walls on your property.

-During the inspection - The inspector will examine both the inside and outside of the property, including attics, patios, porches, garages and sub-areas (beneath the floor of the living area).
-Using specialist tools such as black light flashlights and moisture meters, the inspector will look out for possible leaks in high moisture areas, signs of termites - insects, termite pellets, termite wings and termite tubes as well as conducive conditions - areas of the structure that, if left unmaintained (fungus, dry rot etc.), are likely to attract termites.
+The inspector will examine both the inside and outside of the property, including attics, patios, porches, garages and sub-areas (basements, crawl spaces, etc.).
+In each of these locations, the inspector will look out for possible leaks in high moisture areas, areas with compromised structural integrity, and signs of termites themselves.

-Post-inspection - When the termite inspection is complete, you will receive a report which describes the findings - whether or not termite activity was discovered, areas of concern and damages made (if any).
-Recommendations and an estimate for treatment, repair and follow-up will also be provided in the report for you to decide the best course of action.
+When the termite inspection is complete, you will receive a report describing the findings - whether or not termite activity was discovered, areas of concern and damages (if any).
+Recommendations and an estimate for treatment, repair and follow-up will also be provided in the report so that you can determine the best course of action.

-When it comes to termites, there is often no obvious indication to the untrained eye if a structure is infested, or vulnerable to infestation.
-If you’re looking for a home termite inspection near you, Western Exterminator offers a free termite inspection such that you have all the information you need before making a decision.
+When it comes to termites, there is often no obvious indication to the untrained eye that a structure is infested, or vulnerable to infestation.
+If you’re looking for a home termite inspection near you, Western Exterminator offers a free termite inspection that will provide you with all the information you need when deciding what to do next.

-Most lenders require a termite 'clearance' and most buyers would want confidence that the property they are purchasing is free from infestation when making large investments.
+Most lenders require a termite 'clearance' before providing funds for a home purchase.
+Similarly, most buyers want confidence that the property they are purchasing is free from infestation before making a large investment.
 Western Exterminator is certified in conducting real estate inspections, providing all necessary documentation in compliance with full disclosure laws, ensuring no surprises from voracious wood eaters when escrow closes.

-For a fee, Western Exterminator also provides Wood Destroying Organism (WDO) inspections for real estate purchases and refinancing.
-In addition to termites, Western Exterminator technicians are trained to inspect for evidence of carpenter ants, carpenter bees, wood-boring beetles among other wood destroying pests.
+Western Exterminator also provides Wood Destroying Organism (WDO) inspections for real estate purchases and refinancing.
+In addition to termites, our technicians are trained to inspect for evidence of carpenter ants, carpenter bees, and wood-boring beetles, among other wood destroying pests.